ideoforms/isobar/docs/getting-started.md

 ## Requirements

-isobar-ext has been tested on Linux (Ubuntu, Raspberry Pi OS) and macOS.
-It has not been officially tested on Windows, although third-party contributions of support and QA efforts would be welcomed. (to be verified)
+isobar-ext has been tested on Windows, Linux (Ubuntu, Raspberry Pi OS) and macOS.

-It requires Python 3.5 or above. (to be verified rather 3.9+)
+It requires Python 3.9 or above.

 On Linux, the `libasound` and `libjack-dev` packages are also required: